ninalui/TexasHoldemOddsCalculator/README.md

 ## How to Use

 Run the program using driver.py.

-Input card values and suits as prompted by the program.
+The program will prompt for the card values and suits of players and community cards.

+Card values are from 2 - 10, J, Q, K, A

 Suits are as follows:
-C = Clubs
+- C = Clubs
-S = Spades
+- S = Spades
-H = Hearts
+- H = Hearts
-D = Diamonds
+- D = Diamonds